jtanquil/the-c-programming-language-exercises/README.md

 ---

-Exercises from *The C Programming Language (Second Edition)* by Kerrigan and Ritchie.
+Exercises and notes from *The C Programming Language (Second Edition)* by Kerrigan and Ritchie.